ECP-VeloC/VELOC/docs/api.rst

 This function registers a memory region for checkpoint/restart.
-VELOC internally associates the caller’s label ``id`` with the memory region as defined by the pointer to the start of the region, the number of elements, and the type of the elements in the region.
+VELOC internally associates the caller’s label ``id`` with the memory region as defined by the pointer to the start of the region, the number of elements, and the size of each elements in the region.
 The memory region will be persisted during a checkpoint and recovered upon restart.
 If the application specifies a value for ``id`` that has been used previously, VELOC deregisters the previous region associated with that id and